-Practices and procedures in the U.S. Forest Service's.
-U.S. Bureau of Land Management's California Department (BLM's) and of Transportation's (CALTRANS') 208 reports described below constitute proper management for water quality protection and are considered BMP's.
-Further. these agencies have expressed a willingness and capability to implement practices and to revise practices which are currently inadequate.
-Management agency agreements have been prepared between the State Board and each of these agencies which designates the Forest Service, the BLM, and CALTRANS as management agencies responsible for implementing BMPs for water quality protection on lands under the control of each of these respective agencies.
-The management agency agreement further provides for State/Regional Board working relationships with each agency and establishes a mechanism by which the State and Regional Boards will, on a continuing basis and in conjunction with each of these agencies, identify and address water quality management issues of concern to all parties.
+Practices and procedures in the U. S. Forest Service's, U.S. Bureau of Land Management's

+(BLM's) and California Department Transportation's (CALTRANS') 208 reports described below constitute proper management for water quality protection and are considered BMP's.
+Further, these agencies have expressed a willingness and capability to implement practices and to revise practices which are currently inadequate.
+Management agency agreements have prepared between the State Board and each of these agencies which designates the Forest Service, the BLM, and CALTRANS as management agencies responsible for implementing BMPs for water quality protection on lands under the control of each of these The management agency respective agencies. agreement further provides for State/Regional Board working relationships with each agency establishes a mechanism by which the State and Regional Boards will, on a continuing basis and in conjunction with each of these agencies, identify and address water quality management issues of concern to all parties.